jonasctrl/monocular-slam-drone/README.md

-  title={A Framework for Autonomous UAV Navigation Based on Monocular Depth Estimation}, author={Gaigalas Jonas and Perkauskas Linas and Gricius Henrikas, Kanapickas Tomas and Kriščiūnas Andrius}, journal={TODO}, year={2024}, publisher={TODO},
+  title={A Framework for Autonomous UAV Navigation Based on Monocular Depth Estimation}, author={Gaigalas Jonas and Perkauskas Linas and Gricius Henrikas, Kanapickas Tomas and Kriščiūnas Andrius}, journal={TODO}, year={2025}, publisher={TODO},
 }
 ```

 ## About project

 The solution utilizes a depth image estimation model to create an occupancy grid map of the surrounding area and uses an A\* path planning algorithm to find optimal paths to end goals while simultaneously navigating around the obstacles.
 The simulation is conducted using AirSim in Unreal Engine.
-With this work, an open-source framework was proposed and scenarios in three different open-source virtual environments, varying in complexity, to test and compare autonomous UAV navigation methods based on vision.
+With this work, an open-source framework was proposed that would use virtual environment and allow to test and compare autonomous UAV navigation methods based on vision.

 ## Prerequisites